 Vitamin E is an important fat-soluble antioxidant.
-It’s involved in a wide range of biological processes ranging from immune function, control of inflammation, cognitive performance, regulation of gene expression and signal transduction.
+It’s involved in a wide range of biological processes, from immune function, control of inflammation and cognitive performance to regulation of gene expression and signal transduction.
 There is mounting evidence that the main cellular roles of vitamin E are antioxidant defense and membrane stability.

 The brain is highly susceptible to oxidative stress caused by free radicals.
 Oxidative stress can be a major contributor to neurodegeneration.

 A large percentage of Docosahexaenoic Acid (DHA) from omega 3’s is found in the brain.
 Because vitamin E can protect membranes from oxidation, it also protects omega-3 fatty acids from peroxidation.
 Oxidative stress contributes to neurodegeneration, so supplementing with vitamin E provides a degree of protection.

 Vitamin E protection is important especially when we feed omega fatty acids because it helps protect the omega fatty acids from the oxidative degradation of lipids.

 Recommended amounts of vitamin E for horses with neurological challenges